slausmeister/AutoHDR/readme.md

 ![Gaussian Blur](./assets/gaussian_blur.png)

 ### Image Erasing
-By taking out parts of the picture one drops out information that could help to learn less sensitive information which the results in a more robust model.
+By taking out parts of the image one hopefully drops out dominant regions that could prevent the model from learning less sensitive information beforehand.
+Without them, we enhance a more robust model.
+However, these methods may inadvertently remove important parts relevant to our task.
 Known examples for Image Erasing are random erasing, cutout or hide-and-seek, see [Kumar et al., 2023].
 **Gridmask deletion**
 The perviously mentioned dropout methods have two main problems for our task.
-Since they delete a continuous region or an excessive amount of data they might delete important parts for our task, i.e. as our problem cannot be fully reduced to object identification we cannot be sure which part of the background is important.
+Since they delete a continuous region or an excessive amount of data they tend to delete important parts for our task, i.e. as our problem cannot be fully reduced to object identification we cannot be sure which part of the background is important.
 To overcome these problems, in [Chen et al., 2020] the so-called GridMask data augmentation method is introduced.
 Here a grid consisting of small mask units is created, where the parameter $$r\in (0,1)$$ denotes the ratio of the shorter visible edge in a unit, and the unit size $$d=\text{random}(d_{min},d_{max})$$ is randomly chosen.
 Lastly the distances $$\delta_x,\,\delta_y\in (0,d-1)$$ between the first intact unit and the boundary of the image are also chosen randomly.
 For these parameters a grid mask is created which is later applied to the actual image.
 ```python
 def grid_mask(shape, r, d, delta_x, delta_y):